8:00-12:008:00-12:008:00-12:008:00-11:00Return to Transition to In-Person Learning Page

 If my student is absent/if I am absent from school during my testing time, what then?

-Tests will be administered at the schools on Tuesday and Fridays, and individuals can schedule a follow up testing appointment during one of the alternating test days.
+Tests will be administered at the schools on Tuesday and Thursdays, and individuals can schedule a follow up testing appointment during one of the alternating test days.
 Individuals can also be tested at one of the community testing locations, and must communicate their results with the School.
 Students or staff who are not able to participate in testing during their regularly scheduled time will not be permitted to return to the school building until they receive a negative test at an alternative testing event.

 What if I need to access my negative test result?